 Due to its high fiber content, Gans points out that it can effectively help treat constipation.
 The U.S. National Library of Medicine dubs it a “bulk-forming laxative,” explaining that it absorbs liquid in the intestines, swells, and forms a bulky stool, which is easy to pass.

 It Can Help Lower Cholesterol

 According to a report published in the Journal of the American Association of Nurse Practitioners, doctors prescribe psyllium for lowering cholesterol.
-Studies—including this one—show that psyllium husk naturally lowers cholesterol when used in conjunction with a healthy diet and lifestyle, which Gans explains is attributed to its high fiber concentration.
+A study from the British Journal of Nutrition found that psyllium husk naturally lowers cholesterol when used in conjunction with a healthy diet and lifestyle, which Gans explains is attributed to its high fiber concentration.

 It Can Help Reduce the Risk of Cardiovascular Disease